 Caring for someone with depression or anxiety can be challenging.
 Although every personal experience is unique, there are aspects of the role that are common to many carers.

-The beyondblue Guide for Carers – Caring for others, caring for yourself includes helpful information for carers and relatives of people who have either just been diagnosed, are recovering, or are in the early stages of depression/anxiety.
+The beyondblue Guide for carers includes helpful information for carers and relatives of people who have either just been diagnosed, are recovering, or are in the early stages of depression/anxiety.